ninaperic/first-project/README.md

 ## Site Structure

-Vintage Clocks Shop has three pages

-## Features
+Vintage Clocks Shop has three pages About, Gallery and Contact.
+On the About page the user can read the story about our shop.
+Gallery and Contact pages provide a collection of images with our latest clocks and information about how to find us and contact us.

 ## Design Choices